-If Hollywood were a reliable source of scientific information, figuring out the most dangerous spider in the world would be a no-brainer.
+If Hollywood were a reliable source of scientific information, flying spiders would be real and figuring out the most dangerous spider in the world would be a no-brainer.
 The furry tarantula has crawled across cinema screens in countless horror, sci-fi and adventure flicks, causing audiences to grip their chair arms in suspense.
 Will the hero escape quickly enough to avoid the poisonous bite of the ferocious spider?

 In reality, our arachnophobia-induced aversion to tarantulas is misplaced.
 The formidable spider's bristly hairs are more likely to irritate than its venom.
 Although a bite from the passive tarantula will induce topical pain, it won't kill you unless you're highly allergic.

 Of the nearly 40,000 known spider species, only a tiny fraction of them can inflict any significant pain in humans.
 In fact, there is no wholly accepted consensus on the world's deadliest spider because, by and large, spiders aren't much of a threat to our well-being.
 At the same time, the number of spider bites is often incredibly over-reported.
 In one study of 600 hospital patients claiming to have been bitten by brown recluse spiders in Southern California, doctors could confirm only 20 percent of the bite wounds as coming from the spider [source: Vetter and Visscher].

 That said, there are a handful of arachnids around the world that it would be in our best interests to avoid.
 The overall morbidity rate of venomous spiders remains below 10 percent, but some of their poisons can induce tissue degeneration, cell death, nausea and other unpleasant side effects.